jhsu802701/rails_from_scratch_rails5/10-01-user_methods.md

 # END: controller test setup
 ############################
 ```
 * Update the routing.
-Edit the file config/routes.rb and add the following lines to the user section:
+Edit the file config/routes.rb and add the following lines to the end of the user section:
 ```
   resources :users, only: [:show, :index, :delete] resources :users do